SESYNC-ci/sesync-ci.github.io/_posts/2018-09-08-raster-change-analysis.md

 ![](/assets/images/raster-change-analysis/unnamed-chunk-3-1.png)

-A second useful step is to generate a False color composite.
-This is similar to a Color Infrared (CIR) photography.
-We generate a RGB false composite which requires identifying spectral bands corresponding to red (band 2: SWIR), green (band 4) and blue (band 1).
-False Color compisites may be particularly are useful to detect vegetation and water presence on the ground.
+False color composite images can also be useful to visualize change on the ground.
+Such composite is similar to a Color Infrared (CIR) photography.
+We generate a RGB false composite by identifying spectral bands corresponding to red (band 2: SWIR), green (band 4) and blue (band 1).
+False Color composites may be particularly are useful to detect vegetation and water presence on the ground.

     ### False color composite:
     par(mfrow=c(2,1))